 value

-allows for any number of functions to be passed in.reduce
+allows for any number of functions to be passed in. - The

-function is used to iterate over the array of functions and pass the output of the previous function as the input for the next function.reduce
+function is used to iterate over the array of functions and pass the output of the previous function as the input for the next function. - The callback function passed to

 There are a few problems with this implementation.
 The first problem that I immediately noticed is that the type of the returned value from the function is any